As a survivor, I can tell you…

 appointments, my siblings and I never had a chance for a

-serious conversation, much less dealing with our emotions.
+serious conversations, much less dealing with our emotions.

 I know first-hand how expectations to be strong can